-\paragraph{Related results.} The compressible Navier-Stokes equation is an important subject in mathematical physics.
-Particularly, the problems of out-flowing or in-flowing boundary have gained traction in recent decades.
-We state several previous results, which are relevant to the present paper.
+\paragraph{Related results.} The well-posedness problem of compressible Navier-Stokes equation with out-flowing or in-flowing boundary conditions have gained traction in recent decades.
+We state several previous results which are relevant to the present paper.

-First, for a comprehensive survey of the mathematical theory of compressible Navier-Stokes equation, we refer readers to the book \cite{kaz90} by S.~N. Antontsev, A.~V. Kazhikhov, and V.~N. Monakhov.
-The first breakthrough research on the large time stability of solution is done by A.~Matsumura and T.~Nishida in \cite{m-n83}, where they consider the heat-conductive compressible flow for a general $3$-dimensional exterior domain with adhesion boundary condition ($u\vert_{\d\Omega}=0$ and $\d_{n}\theta\vert_{\d\Omega}=0$ where $\theta$ is the absolute temperature).
-In this case the stationary solution is $(\tilde{\rho},0,\bar{\theta})$ where $\tilde{\rho}=\tilde{\rho}(x)$ is a positive function of spatial variable, and $\bar{\theta}$ is a positive constant.
-Under smallness assumptions on the initial perturbation and external forces, it is proved that $(\tilde{\rho},0,\bar{\theta})$ is stable globally in time.
+First, we refer readers to the book \cite{kaz90} by S.~N. Antontsev, A.~V. Kazhikhov, and V.~N. Monakhov, where a comprehensive survey of the mathematical theory of compressible Navier-Stokes equation is given.
+For the heat-conducing model, A.~Tani in \cite{Tani} provides a comprehensive proof for the existence and uniqueness of a local-in-time classical solution in the H\"older sapce.
+The major breakthrough research on the time-asymptotic stability of solution is first accomplished by A.~Matsumura and T.~Nishida in \cite{m-n83}, where they consider the heat-conductive compressible flow for a general $3$-dimensional exterior domain with external force and adhesion boundary condition ($u\vert_{\d\Omega}=0$ and $\d_{n}\theta\vert_{\d\Omega}=0$ where $\theta$ is the absolute temperature).
+In this case, the stationary solution takes the form $(\tilde{\rho},0,\bar{\theta})$ where $\tilde{\rho}=\tilde{\rho}(x)$ is a positive function of spatial variable, and $\bar{\theta}$ is a positive constant.
+Under smallness assumptions on the initial perturbation, it is proved that $(\tilde{\rho},0,\bar{\theta})$ is stable globally in time.